Gui-Yom/turbo-metrics/README.md

 ### Linux

-- Tested on Fedora 41 with proprietary Nvidia drivers (I do not think CUDA works with Nouveau ?)
+- Tested on Fedora 41 and CachyOS with proprietary Nvidia drivers (I do not think CUDA works with Nouveau ?)
 - `CUDA_PATH` env var is optional, by default it will look in `/usr/local/cuda`.
 - `AMF_SDK_PATH` env var is optional, by default it will look in `/usr/include/AMF` as AMF headers were present in my system packages.